Creating a team

-Every team requires a unique team name, and Okta tenant which Advanced Server Access can use to authenticate users in your team.
+Every team requires a unique team name and an Okta tenant, which Advanced Server Access uses to authenticate users in your team.

 Team names are case-insensitive, alphanumeric, and may contain dots, dashes, and underscores.
 Generally, to use Advanced Server Access, you will only need one team, which you can name after your company.
-If, for right now, you are only going to run a trial or POC of Advanced Server Access at your company, you might want to name the trial team something like
+For example, if you are running a trial or proof-of-concept (POC) of Advanced Server Access at your company, you might name the trial team <companyname>-trial.

 Configuring a Project

 - Navigate to the "Projects" tab, and click "New Project".

 - Name your project (could be something like

 - Navigate to the "Permissions" tab and click "Add Group" to grant permissions on the project to a group of users.